piguycs/lanshare/README.md

 # LAN-Share VPN

+**CLEANUP BRANCH**:
+this branch is for basic cleanup, and more experimentation with other quic implimentations

 This is a simple VPN for playing LAN games with your peers across the internet.

 The core vpn does work, but I have some serious performance issues to fix.